 In times of disappointment, heartache, sickness, or discontent, when the storms of life are raging all around, God sometimes feels very far away.
-How could He have let this happen?
-Why isn’t He doing something, right now, to stop it or fix it?
-He could have prevented this storm and He didn’t.
+How could he have let this happen?
+Why isn’t he doing something, right now, to stop it or fix it?
+He could have prevented this storm and he didn’t.
 And so, we angrily cry out, “Lord, don’t you care?”

-If we are not currently experiencing a time of difficulty, or time of doubt and uncertainty, get ready, because as Jesus assures us in John 16:33 (NLT), we will: “I have told you all this so that you may have peace in me.
+If we are not currently experiencing a time of difficulty, or a time of doubt and uncertainty, we should get ready, because as Jesus assures us in John 16:33 (NLT), we will: “I have told you all this so that you may have peace in me.
 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world!”

 Jesus in the Midst of the Storm